Welcome the spring with newly germinated seedlings using only egg cartons and shells!

 - Plastic wrap

-The individual dimples within the egg carton will be used as individual seed-starter pots.
+Note: You can use the dimples within the egg cartons as individual seed-starter pots.

 - Take an empty cardboard egg carton and poke a small hole in the bottom of each dimple to allow for water drainage.

 - Plant seeds according to the planting-depth instructions (found on the back of the packet) in each individual dimple.

 - Mist with water regularly keeping the soil moist (but not soaked).
-You might want to keep the carton on a plate or something so the water doesn’t go everywhere.
+You may want to keep the carton on a plate so the water doesn’t go everywhere.

-- To give extra warmth and humidity (if needed), I like to cover the top of the egg carton with plastic wrap.
-The plastic wrap should be like a little tent.
-To prop up the plastic wrap, I like to position toothpicks in the middle of the clear egg carton.
+- To give extra warmth and humidity (if needed), cover the top of the egg carton with plastic wrap, which can work as a little tent.
+To prop it up, position toothpicks in the middle of the clear egg carton.

 - Place the carton in a sunny spot and watch the plants grow!